louis-cf-lin/GI-mathematical-modelling/log.md

 **Meeting notes:**

 There is an old paper that proposes a more complex cell model that accounts for the effect of acetylcholine.
 Use the new parameter as an additional coefficient to current.

+## Holidays

+### Friday 10 July

+**Meeting notes:**

+- Peng has had discussions with neuroscientists that deal extensively with acetylcholine
+- Non-selective cationic channels (NSCC)
+- ACh modulates the amount of current that can flow through ion conductance channels
+- Changing the ion conductances affect the results a lot (plots in OpenCOR)
+- $I_{BK}$, $I_{Ca}$, $I_{Na}$ - three ion conductances to target and change
+- Charged ions flowing in and out of cell
+- Reducing these values simulate partial inhibition
+- Can reduce/increase incrementally, either individually or in combination - see how it affects activities

+- Can still change frequency parameter (so 4 parameters in total)
+- Limits the scope but must justify

+- Cell model in OpenCOR for electrodes and tissue model in CMISS to stitch everything together
+- Match cell model frequency and amplification with experimental data, then just throw everything into tissue model
+- Note that the domain of the tissue model may need to be reduced to get a good 2D match

+- Previous $h_{Ca}$ variable in Corras & Buist 2007 effectively does the same thing as modifying the ion conductance values themselves so leave for now (may add later)

+**Goal for next week:** have a good range of parameters and plot the results.